 Other Coloring Agents: Yellow Smithsonite is colored by the transition metal cadmium, which is diamagnetic.
 Yellow Smithsonite gems can show weak magnetic attraction, likely due to the presence of iron impurities.
 In Amazonite Feldspar, ions of lead are involved in the formation of color centers that give rise to green and blue color.
 Lead is a diamagnetic metal, but metal ions of any type involved in color centers are never in concentrations high enough to be detectabiliyy magnetic.

 Uranium (U4+) is a radioactive metal present in low (non-harmful) concentrations in natural Zircons of all colors.
 When certain colorless Zircons contain enough uranium dioxide (UO2), they turn blue when heated at high temperatures.
 The highest concentrations of uranium are found in green Zircons, with uranium being responsible for the green color.
-These Zircons are metamict, meaning they have had their crystal structure degraded over time by uranium.
+These Zircons are metamict, meaning their crystal structure has completely degraded over time by uranium.
 Zircons of other colors owe their colors primarily to color centers rather than directly to uranium.
 Although uranium is a significantly paramagnetic metal, uranium ions in Zircon are rarely detectable with a magnet because of their low concentrations.
 On rare occasion, the concentration of uranium dioxide can be high enough (>0.3%) in green metamict Zircon to create weak magnetic attraction (see photo below right).

 Heated Blue Zircon (Inert)